Mikaela/mikaela.github.io/n/dns.md

-Use either `cloudflare-dns.com` (which doesn't have ECS) or `dns.google` (which has ECS) as the (Settings → Network & Internet → Advanced →) _Private DNS_ server as they have special handling and are thus DNS ove HTTPS3 instead of the usual DNS over TLS.
+Use either `cloudflare-dns.com` (which doesn't have ECS) or `dns.google` (which has ECS) as the (Settings → Network & Internet → Advanced →) _Private DNS_ server as [they have special handling](https://cs.android.com/android/platform/superproject/main/+/main:packages/modules/DnsResolver/PrivateDnsConfiguration.h) and are thus DNS over
+HTTPS3 instead of the usual DNS over TLS.
 This can be confirmed with [`https://1.1.1.1/help`](https://one.one.one.one/help) (when using `cloudflare-dns.com`).